phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

+#Total Number of Tweets: 215491
-#Number of Trump Tweets: 71165
+#Number of Trump Tweets: 71424
-#Number of Clinton Tweets: 44886
+#Number of Clinton Tweets: 45030
-#Number of Cruz Tweets: 43400
+#Number of Cruz Tweets: 43512
-#Number of Sanders Tweets: 31586
+#Number of Sanders Tweets: 31692
 #Number of Jeb!
-Tweets: 10714
+Tweets: 10732
-#Number of Rubio Tweets: 8890
+#Number of Rubio Tweets: 8914
-#Number of Carson Tweets: 2813
+#Number of Carson Tweets: 2817
-#Number of Kasich Tweets: 1386
+#Number of Kasich Tweets: 1391
-#Total Number of Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---